oracle/terraform-kubernetes-installer/README.md

 ## Quick start

-To run the Terraform scripts, you'll first need to download and install the Terraform binary and [BMCS Provider][bmcs provider] as well as BMCS access.
+To run the Terraform scripts, you'll first need to download and install the Terraform binary and [OCI Provider][bmcs provider] as well as OCI access.
 Check out the [prerequisites](README#Prerequisites) section for more details.

-The quickest way to get a Kubernetes cluster up and running on BMCS is to simply use the base configuration defined in the top-level file `k8s-baremetal.tf`:
+The quickest way to get a Kubernetes cluster up and running on OCI is to simply use the base configuration defined in the top-level file `k8s-baremetal.tf`:

 ```bash